frost0x/frost0x.github.io/_posts/2025-04-14-abliteration.md

 ---

-## 🔫 Persistent Risk, Evolving Defenses
+## 🔫 Persistent Risk

 Uncensored LLMs pose a persistent threat.
-Within 1–2 days of a model’s release, adversaries can typically modify or jailbreak it ([Zou et al., 2023](https://arxiv.org/abs/2309.12345)).
-That velocity of misuse makes it essential for defenders to iterate continuously on safety methods—not just during development, but across the full lifecycle of model deployment.
+There are many ([guides](https://huggingface.co/blog/mlabonne/abliteration) out there which walk you through it step-by-step.
+Forget the illusion of control.
+Instead of trying to censor, outpace - build capable agentic AI that can defend against the bad stuff.